mrshmllow/wire/doc/tutorial/part-one/basic-hive.md

 ```

 The line `nodes: {}` means theres no "nodes" in our hive.
-Lets fix that by adding a node to our Hive.

 ## Adding The First Node

+Lets add the virtual machine as a node to the hive with the name
+`virtual-machine`.
+Additionally, we will add `deployment.target`, recalling we
+forwarded sshd `virtual-machine:22` to the port `localhost:2222`:

 ```nix:line-numbers [hive.nix]
 let